An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: A weak formulation

 \section{A weak formulation}

-In this section, we first introduce some relevant geometric notations.
-We then present a weak formulation for the sharp interface model of SSD in \eqref{eqn:modelnew} (and thus \eqref{eqn:model}) with boundary conditions \eqref{eq:bd1}-\eqref{eq:bd3}, and show the mass conservation and energy dissipation within the weak formulation.
+In this section, we present a weak formulation for the sharp interface model of SSD in \eqref{eqn:modelnew} (and thus \eqref{eqn:model}) with boundary conditions \eqref{eq:bd1}-\eqref{eq:bd3}, and show the mass conservation and energy dissipation within the weak formulation.